kelseyjo959/aws-solutions-architect/virtual-private-cloud/README.md

 ## Bastion Hosts

 * special purpose computer on network designed and configured to withstand attacks
-* computer generally hosts one a singple application
+* computer generally hosts one a single application
   * all other services are removed or limited to reduce threat to the computer
 * Bastion Host is usually located outside of the firewall or in a DMZ and usually involves access from untrusted networks/hosts
 * **Bastion Host provides a platform to SSH into the private subnet Instances**